vampjaz/razer_blade_stealth_hackintosh/README.md

 - Touchscreen, also with gestures
 - Sound through headphone jack and speakers (including persistence through sleep)
 - Internal microphone
-- All USB ports except the USB-C
+- All USB ports except the USB-C*
-- Screen full resolution, brightness
+- Full screen resolution, brightness
 - HDMI (some graphical glitches at certain resolutions, but they come and go)
+- Displayport output on the TB3 port (breaks after sleep?)
 - Battery precentage, charging
 - Changing the keyboard color through some custom apps, also enabling the logo light
 - Internal webcam with Facetime
 - Virtualization (VT-x)
-- SideCar over USB and wireless (in Catalina)
+- SideCar over USB and wireless
 - iMessage and iCloud (YMMV)

 **What does not work:**